What is Form 1099-R?

 - Rollover: Money moved from your retirement savings plan into another account.

 - Conversion: Money moved from a traditional retirement plan to a Roth IRA.

 - Recharacterization: When you reverse (undo) a rollover or conversion to a Roth IRA.

 - Hardship Distribution: Money withdrawn for an immediate and heavy financial need.

 - Loan Treated as Distribution: Money you borrowed but didn’t pay back to your retirement account.

-We'll use the information from your Form 1099-R to determine if your transaction is taxable and/or subject to any penalties.
+We'll use the information from your Form 1099-R and also your answers to a few questions to determine if your distribution is taxable and/or subject to any penalties.